louiswins/RB-Tree/README.txt

 To compile, simply type `make' at the command line.
 This creates an executable called `run'.

+The program is created using proven information-hiding principles - the header file RBtree_priv.h is only needed to compile the library, and you should only include RBtree.h in your own program.

-One additional feature implemented was the draw command, `T'.
+One additional feature implemented was the picture command, `P'.
 This creates a Scalable Vector Graphics image.
-It can be converted to a more traditional image format (such as PNG) with several programs, such as ImageMagick's `convert'.
+It can be converted to a more traditional image format (such as PNG) with another program, such as ImageMagick's `convert'.
 (See http://www.imagemagick.org/script/index.php.)